fortenforge/e/_posts/2018-05-28-coinbase-phishing.md

 ## blockchain, blockchain, blockchain

-One neat aspect of all this specific to cryptocurrencies is that we can actually see these transactions happening on the blockchain since the log lists the attacker's Bitcoin and Ethereum addresses.
+One neat aspect of all this that is specific to cryptocurrencies is that we can actually see these transactions happening on the blockchain since the log lists the attacker's Bitcoin and Ethereum addresses.
 You can checkout the two Ethereum transactions [here](https://etherscan.io/tx/0xf61104ec78ac83ec72a24c4bc2f902366ece46a86f6b7a95c2be81d8308a0582) and [here](https://etherscan.io/tx/0x8d99d4eba3dcc5526f2e8641cc86abf312d0557d3ff24cdc7a3436cb889c7763), and you can see the Bitcoin transaction [here](https://blockchain.info/tx/dccd90eadbac2d623d95319d1d56874de6d81abbca0d098b23aff7c69d8a1d9c).
 I've also shown the Bitcoin transaction below:

 [![]({{ site.baseurl }}/assets/phishing_coinbase/bitcoin.png)]({{ site.baseurl }}/assets/phishing_coinbase/bitcoin.png)